Don't forget you can find a number of ideas via our website :

 French Food and Other Books We Love

-Drinking French - Yet another winner with his book dedicated to Drinks.
-Don't know how to cope with Holidays?
-David Lebovitz new book is your bible.
+Drinking French - Don't know how to cope with Holidays?
+David Lebovitz Drinking French is the perfect addition to your Holiday entertaining.
 Find it here.
 Don't forget his fine selection of Pastry books - perfect for the Holidays!

 Mastering the Art of French Eating - Something we all like to practice.
 This book is a favorite classic by Ann Mah (who has a number of other titles you'll want to check out).
 Check her out here